elenderg/PAL-1000/instruções de compilação.md

 `Set the compiled flag in the other variable.`

-188. And these are the four guys we need to handle references to fields in records:` - `
+188. And these are the four guys we need to handle references to fields in records:

 `To compile a term given a rider and a name (possessive - field):`